Connect with others who understand.

 • Vision changes

-All AEDs are required by the U.S. Food and Drug Administration (FDA) to carry a suicide warning.
-The risk for suicide due to AEDs is quite low, but anyone taking an AED should be aware of and report any serious depression or suicidal thoughts to their doctor.
+All ASMs are required by the U.S. Food and Drug Administration (FDA) to carry a suicide warning.
+The risk for suicide due to ASMs is quite low, but anyone taking an ASM should be aware of and report any serious depression or suicidal thoughts to their doctor.

-Some AEDs can interfere with hormonal birth control methods, and some birth control pills can interfere with the effectiveness of AEDs.
-Certain AEDs are also known to have a higher risk of birth defects if either birth parent is taking them.
+Some ASMs, like phenytoin, carbamazepine, primidone, oxcarbazepine, and topiramate, often cause drug interactions.
+They can interfere with anticoagulant medications such as warfarin, oral contraceptives, cancer treatments, and drugs for infections.
+Also, birth control pills can interfere with the effectiveness of ASMs.
+Certain ASMs are also known to have a higher risk of birth defects if either birth parent is taking them.

 Never change your dose or stop your medication without consulting with your doctor.
-Withdrawal must be done with close supervision.
+Withdrawal must be done under close supervision.
 Suddenly stopping a medication can cause more severe seizures.

-In cases where epilepsy is refractory (resistant to medication), doctors may recommend adopting a specific diet to help control seizures.
-Research shows that in combination with AEDs, a diet high in fat and low in carbohydrates can help some people control their epilepsy.
+For drug-resistant epilepsy, doctors may recommend adopting a specific diet to help control seizures.
+Research shows that in combination with ASMs, a diet high in fat and low in carbohydrates can help some people control their epilepsy.

-The ketogenic diet, used to treat children with refractory epilepsy, is an extreme diet involving fasting and monitoring by a physician and a nutritionist.
+The ketogenic diet, used to treat children with refractory epilepsy, is an extreme diet involving fasting and is monitored by a physician and a nutritionist.
 The purpose of the diet is to force the body to burn fat for energy instead of carbohydrates, increasing the level of molecules called ketones in the blood.
-A ketogenic diet, in fact, acts the same way in the brain as AEDs.
+A ketogenic diet can act similarly in the brain as ASMs.
 For some children, a high level of ketones reduces seizure activity.

 Diet changes should be made with your doctor’s knowledge and guidance.

-Some people with intractable epilepsy may be candidates for an implanted device such as a vagus nerve stimulator (VNS), a responsive neurostimulation (RNS) system, or a neurostimulator for deep brain stimulation (DBS).
+Some people with intractable epilepsy may be candidates for an implanted device such as a vagus nerve stimulator (VNS), a responsive neurostimulation system (RNS), or a neurostimulator for deep brain stimulation (DBS).
 A person’s eligibility for these devices varies by age.
-These devices are palliative options — meaning they are intended to provide symptom relief — for those who have tried several AEDs.
+These devices are palliative options — meaning they are intended to provide symptom relief — for those who have tried several ASMs.

 A vagus nerve stimulator is a device similar to a pacemaker that is implanted under the skin near the collarbone.
 The device uses a lead, or thin wire, to connect to the vagus nerve in the neck.
 It then stimulates the nerve at regular intervals, which can reduce the intensity and frequency of seizures.
 VNS may be more effective in treating focal seizures than other types of seizures.